threlte/threlte/README.md

 #### :leftwards_arrow_with_hook: useLoader

 `useLoader` memoizes Loaders to reuse them at any time.
+Pass in the Loaders class and a function to instantiate the loader.

 ##### Example <!-- omit in toc -->